SimonFJ20/courses/compiler/chapter_3.md

 # 3 Parser

-In this chaper I'll show how I would make a parser.
+In this chapter I'll show how I would make a parser.

 A parser, in addition to our lexer, transforms the input program as text, meaning an unstructured sequence of characters, into a structered representation.
 Structured meaning the representation tells us about the different constructs such as if statements and expressions.